lazee/freemarker-java-8/README.md

 ![](https://github.com/lazee/freemarker-java-8/workflows/Build%20project/badge.svg)

 FJ8 (freemarker-java-8) is a Java library that adds FreeMarker support for the java.time api, introduced in Java 8.
+It is easy to add to your codebase, and very easy to use.

+Basically this library allows you to format and print values from `java.time` classes within FreeMarker templates.
+As a bonus you also get some comparison functions.

 It is not a perfect solution as FreeMarker doesn’t support custom built-ins.
 Hopefully future versions of FreeMarker will add native support, but it doesn't look promising (<http://freemarker.org/contribute.html>).

 Basically this library allows you to format java.time types within your templates, using the new [java.time.format.DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).

-## Table of content
+# Table of content
 * [Installation](#installation)
 * [Setup](#setup)
 * [Upgrade from 1.3 to 2.0](#upgrade)